BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 > if you have multiple different objects that might be returned, then you are also relying on implicit move-on-return (aka automatic move).

-in the following case we have two constructors and a copy, because both options are initiliazed, if we would move the objects into the inner scopes, we could create just one and get move operations and return value optimization.
+in the following case we have two constructors and a copy, because both options are initialized, if we would move the objects into the inner scopes, we could create just one and get move operations and return value optimization.

 ```cpp
 inline S make_value_multiple(bool option)